nullsystem/scnd/README.md

 ## Requirements to build
 * [Rust](https://www.rust-lang.org/)
   * Just install with the instructions straight from the site.
 The compiler and cargo should be provided by default.
+  * You can also use your distro's package manager also providing they have Rust available.

 ## Instructions
 ### Compile and Install